collective/collective.gallery/README.txt

 * display more than 300 photos without any performance issue
 * display title and description throw a smart jquerytool tooltip

+There are also two portets, which can be used:

+* "Show Galleries" portlet to display random photos from random galleries.
+* An itemview portlet to display specific photos.

 Components (Backend)
 ====================